jimthoburn/SVG-Gradient-Generator/README.md

 elements that often create a challange, with all of their glossy roundness and gradients galore.

-This project is intended to make the process of creating plain HTML buttons, styled with CSS really easy by giving you the gradient as an SVG image that will work in all modern browsers (while still looking decent in the older ones, since a solid fall-back color is provided).
+This project is intended to make the process of creating plain HTML buttons (styled with CSS) really easy by giving you the gradient as an SVG image that will work in all modern browsers (while still looking decent in the older ones, since a solid fall-back color is provided).